poulzinho/poulzinho.github.io/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run predeploy`
+Generate a production build of your app.

+### `npm run deploy`
+Generate a production build of your app, and deploy it to GitHub Pages.

+Notice that when you deploy your app using this command, the production build is pushed to the gh-pages branch.
+Therefore, you will have to merge gh-pages to the master branch which contains the actual build that GitHub pages renders on screen.

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**